Cue Biopharma, Inc. (CUE) Q1 2020 Earnings Call Transcript

 Our next question comes from the line of Stephen Willey with Stifel.
 Please proceed with your question.

-Yeah, good afternoon.
-Thanks for taking the question and congrats on all the progress and the incremental information on some of the early cohorts.
+Yeah.
+Good afternoon.
+Thanks for taking the question, and congrats on all of the progress and the incremental information on some of the other cohorts.
 Maybe a couple of questions for Ken.

-So, you mentioned, I guess, an infusion reaction is happening.
-I think it was maybe cohort 3.
-Has...
+So you mentioned, I guess, an infusion reaction is happening.
+I think it was maybe cohort three.
+Has --

-Cohort 4.
-So can you maybe just talk about the severity of the AE that was observed there?
-Do you think you might have to premedicate as you move higher?
+It was cohort four.
+So can you maybe just talk about the severity of the AE that was observed there, and do you think you might have to premedicate as you move higher?

-Yeah.
-So it was an SAE and not an -- not a DLT.
-And the patient would rapidly resolve over the space of an hour basically and it required -- the patient did get some ibuprofen, but there was -- we've -- the investigators have discussed it, we've discussed it at this point, we don't believe -- we're not planning on premedicating at the next dose level and have no indications right now that we would have to do that.
-Again, this is not a sustained SAE that leads -- would lead us to change what we're doing at this point.
+Yes.
+So it was an SAE and not a DLT.
+And the patient was -- it was rapidly resolved over the space of an hour basically and required -- the patient did get some ibuprofen, but that was -- the investigators have discussed it.
+We've discussed it.

+At this point, we don't believe -- we're not planning on premedicating at the next dose level and it gave no indication right now that we would have to do that.
+Again, this is not a sustained SAE that would lead us to change what we're doing at this point.

-Okay.
-That's helpful.
-And then, just curious as to when in the time course of treatment, are you evaluating T cell expansion and activation in these patients?
+OK.
+No. That's helpful.
+And then just curious as to when in the time course of treatment are you evaluating T cell expansion and activation in these patients?
 How soon after administration?

 Anish Suri -- President and Chief Scientific Officer

-Okay.
-And then, you mentioned that you're continuing to treat five patients, I think I heard.
-So it sounds like that might be the one cohort two patient that's had a confirmed stable disease.
-Can you maybe just kind of directionally point us to where those other patients are in terms of cohort?
+OK.
+And then you mentioned that you're continuing to treat five patients, I think I heard.
+So it sounds like that might be the one cohort, two-patient that's had a confirmed stable disease.
+Can you maybe just kind of directionally point us to where those other patients are in terms of cohorts?

 Sure.
-So we have the one patients from cohort 2, we have another patients from cohort 3 and then the three patients from cohort 4.
+Sure.
+So we have one patient from cohort two.
+We have another patient from cohort three and then the three patients from cohort four.

-Okay.
-And then maybe just lastly, can you kind of feel like you have enough information at this point is based on where you are in dose escalation to initiate the PD-1 combo dose escalation in parallel, or do you want to push those a little bit higher before you get that going?
+OK.
+And then maybe just lastly, do you kind of feel like you have enough information at this point just based on where you are in dose escalation to initiate the PD-1 combo dose escalation in parallel?
+Or do you want to push dose a little bit higher before you get that going?

-We really want to push the doses a little higher before we get that going.
-We wanted to be sure that we have enough information within the monotherapy arm to be able to pick a dose because we would like to pick a dose that's high enough that we can start to see early and immediate effects in the combo and so we did offset the combo to start in the second half of this year rather been right away.
-We did suggest that we would start at least at a minimum of cohort 3 with the combo, but it may -- we're hoping that we can potentially we can go higher.
-So in our submission to the FDA, we said that we would -- that we put in cohort 3, but we also have the option of changing that.
+Well, we really want to push the doses a little higher before we get that going.
+We wanted to be sure that we have enough information in the monotherapy arm to be able to pick a dose because we would like to pick a dose that's high enough that we can start to see early and immediate effects in the combo.
+And so we did offset the combo to start in the second half of this year rather than right away and we did suggest that we would start at least at a minimum of cohort three with the combo, but we're hoping that we can potentially even go higher.
+So in our submission to the FDA, we said at least that we put in cohort three, but we also have the option of changing that.

 Dan Passeri -- Chief Executive Officer